Par Forestry III LP

 The Par Forestry III LP fund is the third fund launched by the collaboration between Par Equity LLP (“Par”), the Edinburgh-based investment management boutique, and Scottish Woodlands Limited (“Scottish Woodlands”), a leading commercial forestry manager.

-Scottish Woodlands manages more than 250,000 hectares (circa 617,000 acres) of forests, valued at more than £2 billion.
+Par’s previous LP funds manage £14.7 million in commercial forestry assets (March 2023).
+Scottish Woodlands manages more than 200,000 hectares of forests, valued at more than £600 million.
 Its forests supply over 1 million tonnes of timber to UK timber processors annually.

 The Par Forestry III LP (the “Fund” or the “Partnership”), provides experienced investors with an opportunity to invest in a portfolio of established commercial forests across the UK, whilst benefiting from the generous tax reliefs associated with commercial forestry – including relief from inheritance tax after two years.
 Tax rules can change and benefits depend on circumstances.

-The Partnership targets a return of 7% per annum from the capital growth of the land and trees, with any surplus cash distributed through the sale of timber.
+The Partnership targets a return of 7% per annum from the capital growth of the land and trees, net of all fees.
 Capital growth and income distributions are not guaranteed.
 The fund may enhance returns further through the pursuit of other non-forestry opportunities such as leasing the use of its land to renewable energy projects.

-- New fund launch seeking to acquire a portfolio of commercial forestry assets
+- Young fund seeking to acquire a portfolio of commercial forestry assets

 - Primarily focused on established plantations